-People are so overloaded with information these days that they naturally gravitate toward things that are easy to consume & absorb.
+People are so overloaded with information these days that they naturally gravitate toward things that are easy to consume and absorb.

 Images are both.

-And I'm here to tell you that if you post the right images on Facebook, you will get crazy Likes & Comments.
+And I'm here to tell you that if you post the right images on Facebook, you'll get crazy Likes and Comments.

 So how should you use funny images?